 So, my role here is to walk beside you and help you find your own answers.
 To figure out the meaning and purpose in your whole life – and how your career, work and family fits into that.
 This is far more empowering than simply being given advice or told what to do.
 So many of our answers to the way we want to live our lives are deeply within and pinned to our core values.

 Self-discovery can take time, determination and effort, but it’s probably one of the best investments you can make in your own life.
 It’s unrealistic to think a single conversation can shed light on an issue that has been troubling you for a while – although sometimes it can.
 More often, it’s a series of aha moments and learning new habits and new ways of seeing yourself and the world to figure all this out.

 Remember, the things you work the hardest for are the things you value the most.
-Read more about my approach to career coaching or check out the video below – How to create a fuldilling medical career
+Read more about my approach to career coaching, read about exploring non-clinical career options or check out the video below – How to create a fuldilling medical career